Interpreting Results - Bandwidth Saturation

 Every network connection has a limit, and in this example we'll talk about how to recognize bandwidth limits on a local DSL / Cable modem.

-The scenario here is a 640kbs downstream, 256kbs upstream DSL modem running a 2.5 second trace interval to www.pingplotter.com.
-The computer running PingPlotter was connected to the DSL modem via a wireless network card, which loses packets occasionally.
+The scenario here is a 30Mbps downstream, 10Mbps upstream cable modem running a 2.5 second trace interval to our target.
+The computer running PingPlotter was connected to the cable modem via a wireless network card, which loses packets occasionally.

-We're downloading a 811 meg file, which should take somewhere between 3 and 4 hours.
-During this 3 to 4 hour period, the bandwidth of the DSL modem should be completely saturated, which means that anyone else using this network connection is going to notice significant latency and possible packet loss.
+We're downloading a 2 gig file, and during this period the bandwidth of the cable modem should be completely saturated.
+This means that anyone else using this network connection is going to notice significant latency and possible packet loss.
 Any user might decide they want to troubleshoot this situation, and might run PingPlotter to do so.

 A quick 10 minute trace might look something like this: